rzulian/lutron_lip/README.md

 - Every valid button is added as a scene
 - LEDs are created as switches instead of lights

+**Not supported in RadioRA mode**

+Current "official" integration creates Switch devices for every Lutron output entity which is not dimmable.
+This custom component instead create Light devices.
+Please check this for a full comparison https://github.com/rzulian/lutron_lip/wiki

 ## Communication:
 This integration uses the **aoilip** code to communicate with the Lutron Controller.